Klorfine Foundation

 Overview

-Established in 1993, the Klorfine Foundation is a family foundation with assets totaling $60.5 million and annual giving that varies significantly year to year (from approximately $1 million to over $4 million).
+Established in 1993, the Klorfine Foundation is a family foundation with assets totalling $60.5 million and annual giving that varies significantly year to year (from approximately $1 million to over $4 million).
 Founded and managed by Leonard Klorfine (a retired real estate investor) and Norma E. Klorfine, the foundation employs a "venture philanthropy" approach to grantmaking.
 Their mission is to "grow and cultivate the Arts and our Communities, advance Medical Research and preserve our Environment for our and future generations."
-The foundation prioritizes data-driven organizations with track records of successful program execution, particularly emerging nonprofits creating significant community change.
-They emphasize long-term relationships with grantees and capacity building rather than creating dependency on annual giving.
+The foundation prioritises data-driven organisations with track records of successful programme execution, particularly emerging nonprofits creating significant community change.
+They emphasise long-term relationships with grantees and capacity building rather than creating dependency on annual giving.

 Funding Priorities

-The foundation operates on an invitation-only basis without fixed deadlines or formal grant programs.
-In 2022, they distributed over $4 million across their priority areas, while 2023 saw $999,200 distributed across 32 grants (average grant size: $31,225).
+The foundation operates on an invitation-only basis without fixed deadlines or formal grant programmes.
+In 2023, they distributed $999,200 across 32 grants (average grant size: $31,225).
 The variation in annual giving suggests strategic, discretionary grantmaking rather than consistent annual distributions.

 Priority Areas